 New York State and New York City Taxation.
 We are subject to the New York State Franchise Tax on Banking Corporations in an annual amount equal to the greater of (1) 7.1% of "entire net income" allocable to New York State during the taxable year or (2) the applicable alternative minimum tax.
 The alternative minimum tax is generally the greater of (a) 0.01% of the value of assets allocable to New York State with certain modifications, (b) 3% of "alternative entire net income" allocable to New York State or (c) \$250.
-Entire net income is similar to federal taxable income, subject to certain modifications, including that net operating losses arising during any taxable year prior to January 1, 2001 cannot be carried back or carried back or carried forward, and net operating losses arising during any taxable year beginning on or after January 1, 2001 cannot be carried back.
-Alternative entire net income is equal to entire net income without certain deductions that are allowable in the calculation of entire net income is similar to federal taxable income, subject to certain modifications, including that net operating losses arising during any taxable year prior to January 1, 2009 cannot be carried back or carried forward, and net operating losses arising during any taxable year prior to January 1, 2009 cannot be carried back or carried forward, and net operating losses arising during any taxable year beginning on or after January 1, 2009 cannot be carried back and similar alternative taxes.
+Entire net income is similar to federal taxable income, subject to certain modifications, including that net operating losses arising during any taxable year prior to January 1, 2001 cannot be carried back or carried forward, and net operating losses arising during any taxable year beginning on or after January 1, 2001 cannot be carried back.
+Alternative entire net income is equal to entire net income without certain deductions that are allowable in the calculation of entire net income.
+We are also subject to a similarly calculated New York City tax of 9% on income allocated to New York City.
+For New York City tax purposes, entire net income is similar to federal taxable income, subject to certain modifications, including that net operating losses arising during any taxable year prior to January 1, 2009 cannot be carried back or carried forward, and net operating losses arising during any taxable year beginning on or after January 1, 2009 cannot be carried back and similar alternative taxes.
 In addition, we are subject to a tax surcharge at a rate of 17% of the New York State Franchise Tax that is attributable to business activity carried on within the Metropolitan Commuter Transportation District ("MTA surcharge").